-18. Reponses to suspicion of fraud involving management
+18. Responses to a suspicion of fraud involving management

-If the auditor suspects fraud involving management, the auditor shall discuss with those charged with governance such a suspicion, and request management to take appropriate actions such as remedial actions on the issues.
+If the auditor suspects fraud involving management, the auditor shall discuss with those charged with governance such suspicion, and request management to take appropriate remedial actions.
 The auditor shall also evaluate the effect of the fraud on the financial statements.